whdev36/django-auth-system/README.md

 # Django User Management App

-This project is a Django-based application for user management, including features such as registration, login, logout, profile management, and user deletion.
+This project is a Django-based application for user management, including features such as registration, login, logout, profile management, user deletion, and user search.

 ## Features